GeoSensorWebLab/gsw-chef/stoney/README.md

 * hostsfile entries for other nodes
 * nginx
-* SSL certificates from Let's Encrypt
+* HTTPS certificates from Let's Encrypt

+TODO:

+* Set up auto-renewals using `certbot`

 ## Supported Platforms